 Co-founders Brian Halligan and Dharmesh Shah wrote the book Inbound Marketing: Get Found Using Google, Social Media, and Blogs and consistently provide potential customers with loads of promotional resources such as free ebooks, webinars, and blog posts.

 According to this article, the inbound marketing services that Hubspot advertises as being critical to any company’s success have also been vital to their own growth.

 “I cannot emphasize enough the importance of inbound marketing in our growth.
 (I know I am biased and I know it is self-serving, but that does not make it a lie.),” says Hubspot CMO Mike Volpe.

 Here’s what we can learn from them:

 TAKEAWAY #2: Offer free evaluations.
-Hubspot’s Marketing Grader allows users to “evaluate the effectiveness of your marketing by looking at many factors, including your website, social media activity, mobile responsiveness, blogging activity, email marketing, lead nurturing, and analytics” — for free.
-This hooks potential buyers and makes them more likely to take the next step, which is paying for more comprehensive services.
+HubSpot’s Marketing Grader allows users to “evaluate the effectiveness of your marketing by looking at many factors, including your website, social media activity, mobile responsiveness, blogging activity, email marketing, lead nurturing, and analytics” — for free.
+This hooks potential clients and makes them more likely to take the next step, which is paying for more comprehensive services.

 Why B2B content marketing is easier than you think